bibliadelpueblo/BibliaLibre/BibleMarkdown/README.md

 BibleMarkdown or bibmark.exe is an application that transforms USFM markup to Bible Markdown and then to LaTeX and HTML.

 Bible Markdown is normal pandoc Markdown with the following extensions:
-- For Footnotes you can make them more readable, by placing a marker ^^ at the place of the footnote, but specifying the footnote later in the text with ordinary ^[Footnote] markdown syntax.
+- For Footnotes you can make them more readable, by placing a marker ^label^ at the place of the footnote, but specifying the footnote later in the text with ordinary ^label^[Footnote] markdown. "label" must be a letter or word without any digits. syntax.
 - You can have comments by bracing them with two % characters.
 Comments can span multiple lines.
 - Verse numbers are noted with superscript Markdown notation, like this ^1^ In the beginning was the Word and the Word was with God and the Word was God. ^2^ This was in the beginning...
 - if the text contains the comment %!verse-paragraphs%, each verse is rendered in a paragraph.
 For use in Psalms and Proverbs.
 - Chapter numbers are denoted with a # markdown title and Chapter headings with a ## markdown title
+- A special comment %!verse-paragraphs% can be placed in the text, so that for this document, all verses are placed in a separate paragraph
+- A special comment %!replace /regularexpression/replacement/regularexpression/replacement/...% can be placed in the text.
+All the regular expressions will be replaced.
+You can choose another delimiter char than /, the first character encountered will be used as delimiter.

 If you have the source text of your Bible in USFM markup, you can place those files in a subfolder src. bibmark searches this folder for USFM source and creates Bible Markdown files in the main folder if the source files are newer than the Bible Markdown files.